 Here is a map of where we live, NE of Springfield, Missouri,

 Following the destruction of our home in 2014 we located a new house close the garden to begin the process of rebuilding the community.
 The house we were able to acquire is an older mobile home and not well-designed to house a community and it has taken time to make it more liveable.
 In 2019 we finished adding a greenhouse to the southern end of the house to increase our ability to grow our food.
-We have begun the next project, building a large addition on the opposite (northern) end of the house to provide more bedrooms and make the house better serve our needs as a community.
+The next project, building a large addition on the opposite (northern) end of the house to provide more bedrooms and make the house better serve our needs as a community was completed in 2024.
+In 2025 we added a large deck on the west side of the addition.
 We plan further additions as the population of the community increases.
 We would like eventually to rebuild on the site of our original home.

 *** - Return to Main Page